Take a Turn on the Ice – Whether you can glide like the Olympians or you’re just a beginner, Southern Idaho offers skating spots like:

 Manufacturing OPPORTUNITY With established companies expanding and new companies setting up shop, the opportunities to launch or progress your career are booming.
-Here’s a quick guide to some of the employment opportunities available in our region: southernidaho.org/work-now.html
+Here’s a quick guide to some of the employment opportunities available in our region: southernidaho.org/jobs

 Don’t believe us?
 Hear the stories of real professionals and get a glimpse at why they chose to call Southern Idaho home.
 Because we don’t just make it a great place to work, but offer an abundance of lifestyle and recreational opportunities, too—from rock climbing, BASE jumping, kayaking, fine dining, festivals and more.

 Whether you’re looking to grow your business or your career, get in touch to launch your future.